Trello vs Asana: PROs/CONs for Managing Projects & Tasks

 Now that we’ve suggested a few options, let’s continue with our 2nd product.

-With this being quite a particular product with quite a unique look and feel, we do believe it’s not easy to find a good Trello alternative.
-Nevertheless, we’re going to make a few suggestions of products which you could consider if you’re interested in this kind of user experience.
+This is quite a particular product with a unique look and feel, so it’s not easy to find a good Trello alternative.
+Nevertheless, we’re going to make a few suggestions of products which you could consider.

-Once again, instead of a long-list, we’re going to give you a concise list of options, such that you don’t waste a bunch of time considering all products which are quite different from our focus.
+We’re going to give you a concise list of options, such that you don’t waste a bunch of time considering all products.

 - Kanban tool